eProsima/Fast-DDS/examples/cpp/hello_world/README.md

     - Volatile durability: since corrective actions are taken as events come, past triggers have no use.
 	- Keep-last history with low depth: no past alarm information is necessary for present-time transmissions.
     - Reduced heartbeat period: dictates system response velocity when a sample is lost.
 A lower heartbeat period equals fast response on data delivery.

+Applying each different configuration to the entities would change the sample management behavior, among other configurations, but in any case these configurations would affect in the behavior of the *hello_world* example.
+The expected output would be exactly the same as launching it with no environment configuration.